 If you’re looking for a delicious cup of Joe and want to try something new, a Moka pot might be the way to go.
 Moka pots are simple stovetop coffee makers that use pressure to create a rich, flavorful coffee similar in strength to espresso.

-But before you rush out and buy a Moka pot of your own, it’s important to know that not all Moka pots are created equally for every purpose.
+But before you rush out and buy a Moka pot of your own, you should know that not all Moka pots are created equally for every purpose.
 Moka pots come in a wide range of sizes, and you must understand which size is right for you so that you can get the best out of your morning coffee routine.
 Check out our tips below to help you determine the right Moka pot size for you!

 What You Should Know About Moka Pots